ysong2gc/ysong.github.io/_pages/about.md

   - /about.html
 ---

 Yuzhe Song is a PhD student at the Graduate Center, City Unversity of New York and the American Museum of Natural History.
-His main research focus for his thesis is to
+His main research focus for his thesis is on Gamma-ray astrophysics.
+He uses Fermi data to detect faint gamma-ray sources with stacking methods.

 Part 1
 ======